-Mr. CHOW Wai Wai, John, aged 73, has been an executive director of the Company since 2007.
+Mr. CHOW Wai Wai, John, aged 74, has been an Executive Director of the Company since 2007.
 He is the Managing Director of the Group's Property Investment and Management Division and a director of certain members of the Group.
-Mr. Chow graduated with a Bachelor of Arts (Economics) degree from the University of British Columbia.
-He was a non-executive director of ARA Trust Management (Suntec) Limited (Manager of the Singapore listed Suntec Real Estate Investment Trust) up to his resignation on 15 April 2022.
+Mr. Chow holds a Bachelor of Arts (Economics) degree from The University of British Columbia.
+He was a non-executive director of ARA Trust Management (Suntec) Limited (manager of the Singapore listed Suntec Real Estate Investment Trust) up to his resignation on 15 April 2022.
 Mr. Chow has over 40 years of experience in the property investment and management business.

 Mr. Chow is a director of Farnham Group Limited ("Farnham"), Gala Land Investment Co.
-Limited ("Gala") and CKF Limited.
-Farnham, Gala and CKF Limited are substantial shareholders of the Company within the meaning of Part XV of the SFO.
+Limited ("Gala") and CKF Limited, all of which are substantial shareholders of the Company within the meaning of Part XV of the SFO.

-Mr. NG Kar Wai, Kenneth, aged 67, has been an executive director of the Company since January 2015.
+Mr. NG Kar Wai, Kenneth, aged 68, has been an Executive Director of the Company since January 2015.
 He is the Chairman of each of the Environmental.
 Social and Governance Committee and Corporate Governance Committee of the Company, the Managing Director of the Group's Property Division and a director of a number of members of the Group.
 Mr. Ng is a seasoned Chartered Civil Engineer with considerable expertise in the development and construction of a variety of properties, ranging from commercial and residential to hospitality developments, in Hong Kong, Mainland China and other Asian cities.
 Prior to joining the Company, Mr. Ng worked for various well-known property development and construction companies including Shangri-La Hotels and Resorts Group, CITIC Pacific Limited, Hsin Chong Construction Group and Swire Properties Limited.

-A Registered Structural Engineer and Chartered Engineer, Mr. Ng is a member of the Hong Kong Institution of Engineers, Institution of Civil Engineers, UK and Institution of Structural Engineers, UK.
-He ceased to be an Adjunct Professor, Department of Real Estate and Construction, The University of Hong Kong with effect from 1 December 2022.
+As the Registered Structural Engineer and Chartered Engineer, Mr. Ng is a member of The Hong Kong Institution of Engineers, Institution of Civil Engineers, UK and The Institution of Structural Engineers, UK.